Metropolitan Council118 matters

 Attachments

 The resolution was approved by the Rules, Confirmations, and Public Elections Committee.
-Council Member Vo moved to adopt the resolution, which motion was seconded and approved by the following vote: Yes (29): Suara, Porterfield, Evans-Segall, Allen, Hill, Kimbrough, Toombs, Gamble, Cortese, Parker, Capp, Benedict, Harrell, Webb, Eslick, Evans, Bradford, Gregg, Welsch, Vo, Cash, Taylor, Preptit, Nash, Ellis, Sepulveda, Rutherford, Styles, and Lee; No (0); Abstain (0).
+Council Member Suara moved to adopt the resolution.
+Council Member Suara moved to suspend the rules of procedure to offer a late amendment from the floor.
+Without objection, Council Member Suara moved to amend the resolution to correct typographical errors, which motion was seconded and approved by a voice vote of the Council.
+Council Member Suara moved to adopt the resolution as amended, which motion was seconded and approved by the following vote: Yes (30): Suara, Porterfield, Evans-Segall, Hill, Kimbrough, Toombs, Parker, Capp, Benedict, Hancock, Webb, Eslick, Evans, Bradford, Huffman, Gregg, Welsch, Vo, Cash, Taylor, Weiner, Druffel, Gadd, Preptit, Johnston, Benton, Ellis, Sepulveda, Rutherford, and Spain; No (0); Abstain (0).

-Council Member Toombs moved to defer the bill, which motion was seconded and approved by a voice vote of the Council.
+The bill was approved by the Planning and Zoning Committee.
+Council Member Kimbrough moved to defer the bill to the September 2, 2025 Council meeting, which motion was seconded and approved by a voice vote of the Council.

 Attachments